alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

 (Appearance, disappearance or alteration of documents) and maintains up to date search indexes.

-It is necessary to have ElasticSearch 1.7 or greater to use it in Phraseanet.

 Configuration in Phraseanet
 ***************************

+Elasticsearch is a prerequisite and Phraseanet installers offer to fill hostname and port to establish the communication.

+These parameters can be edited after installation by the GUI or the configuration file.

 Set by editing Search engine settings form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As Phraseanet administrator, go to **Admin** / **Search engine settings** item.

-Fill the address, port, and name of the desired ElasticSearch index in the settings form.
+In the **Elasticsearch configuration** tab, fill the address, port, and name of the search index in the settings form.

 Set by editing the configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^